-CSU's Land Acknowledgment Statement - https://landacknowledgment.colostate.edu/

-CSU's land acknowledgment is a statement crafted by a variety of Indigenous faculty and staff, as well as other officials at CSU.
-The statement recognizes the long history of Native peoples and nations that lived and stewarded the land where the university now resides.
+CSU's Land Acknowledgment Statement - https://landacknowledgment.colostate.edu/ and stewarded the land where the university now resides.
 The land acknowledgment statement also maintains the connection Native people and nations still have to this land.
 We are enthusiastic about having the CSU Land Acknowledgment video available for the CSU campus and community.
 If your department is interested in sharing this video on your website or social media, please link to the official Land Acknowledgment website for complete context about the Land Acknowledgment.
 The website will contain ways for everyone to engage with the Land Acknowledgment and to keep updated to any possible changes.